SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/lp_site_manager_site_directory_new_site.png)

-11. Afterwards you are able to see all settings for your newly created launchpad site.
+11. Afterwards you will be able to see all settings for your newly created launchpad site.
 In order to access the "SAP Task Center" as business user (task approver), please open the URL in "Incognito"-mode browser session or logout all your sessions for the platform user (BTP Admin):

     <br>![](/exercises/ex1/images/lp_site_manager_site_edit.png)